 Write effective links

 Links are about both content and navigation.
 Effective link names are key to satisfying your customers.
-The Eyetracking Studies showed links written in plain-language were the most effective.
-Plain-language links are written clearly so that the user understands exactly where the link will take them.
+Eyetracking studies show that links written in plain language are the most effective.
+Plain language links are written clearly so that the user understands exactly where the link will take them.

 - Link names should be the same as the page name linked to.

 - Don’t use the full name of a document or program as a link name.

 - Be as explicit as you can.
 Too long is better than too short.